 Electrification of the school bus industry does not come without significant investment.
 In order to reach meaningful adoption levels, these investments have to make sense from a customer point of view.
 Incentives help in various ways to bridge the gap until EV technology will be economical without the existence of financial support.
-Incentives will also accelerate the volume ramp-up of battery electric vehicles and ultimately accelerate the timing to price parity vs. the internal combustion engine.
+Incentives will also accelerate the volume ramp up of BEV's, and ultimately accelerate the timing to price parity vs. the internal combustion engine.
 There are broadly three categories of incentives that help the adoption of battery electric commercial vehicles:

-- 1. School Bus Purchase Incentives At state and federal levels, there are a few financial incentives available for the purchase of a new electric school bus.
+School Bus Purchase Incentives - At state and federal levels, there are a few financial incentives available for the purchase of a new electric school bus.
 Incentive programs have a wide variety of limiting requirements, like only being able to receive funds if the district or contractor has diesel buses older than a certain model year to scrap and replace.
-While an excellent target, requirements like these can limit the number of fleets eligible for incentive dollars, and operators that have modernized their fleets with newer clean-diesel technology may not have a bus old enough to qualify.
-The documentation and application requirements for these programs can be paper-intense and discourage fleets from applying.
-Incentive programs that are simple to apply for and manage are more attractive to fleets. - o VW funding More electric school bus-specific funding opportunities are needed.
-A majority of the VW-funded opportunities have been open to multiple vehicle/fuel types and treated like
+While an excellent target, requirements like these can limit the number of fleets eligible for incentive dollars and operators that have modernized their fleets with newer clean diesel technology may not have a bus old enough to qualify.
+The documentation and application requirements for these programs can be paper intense and discourage fleets from applying.
+Incentive programs that are simple to apply for and manage are more attractive to fleets.

-- o Federal funding In the grand scheme of things, federal funding for school buses is almost nonexistent.
+- VW funding More electric school bus specific funding opportunities are needed.
+A majority of the VW funded opportunities have been open to multiple vehicle/fuel types and treated like a competition.
+This makes it difficult to secure specific funding for electric school buses.
+VW funds have been left up to states to administer and most have been very slow at spending/investing the funds allotted to them.
+After 3 years, an estimated 80% of funds remain unspent.^{vii} - Federal funding In the grand scheme of things, federal funding for school buses is almost nonexistent.
 Considering school buses are the largest form of mass transit in the U.S. and the safest way to transport children, the lack of federal funding is surprising.
-School districts are cash-strapped, and cutting funding leads to greater traffic congestion and more dangerous commutes.
+School districts are cash strapped and cutting funding leads to greater traffic congestion and more dangerous commutes.
 A recurring federal funding program for school bus replacements to supplement existing state and local funding structures would help alleviate this issue.
-A good example to follow would be federal funding for transit buses. - 2.
-Infrastructure Incentives Operating electric vehicles requires the installation of new EV chargers and often infrastructure to provide ample power for the fleet.
+A good example to follow would be federal funding for transit buses. - Infrastructure Incentives Operating electric vehicles requires the installation of new EV chargers and often infrastructure to provide ample power for the fleet.
 Many school bus depots were built decades ago and lack electrical power feeds to support EV needs.
 Infrastructure investments are significant and can interrupt the normal business at a depot.
 A variety of organizations, including utility companies, have programs to support the installation of infrastructure through special programs and financial support.
-Incentives from and collaborations with utility companies can significantly accelerate the installation projects and therefore put electric school buses into operation. - 3.
-Operation Incentives The owning and operation of charging infrastructure has the potential to generate revenue in states where Low Carbon Fuel Standard credits are available.
+Incentives from and collaborations with utility companies can significantly accelerate the installation projects and therefore put electric school buses into operation. - Operation Incentives Owning and operation of charging infrastructure has the potential to generate revenue in states where Low Carbon Fuel Standard credits are available.
 Electric school buses have substantial power draws on the grid when they are charging at full speed.
 Utility companies penalize those power draws often through demand charges as part of their regulated rate structure pricing.
 More favorable rate structure plans from utilities will result in lower operating costs, making EV school buses more attractive for operators.